expo/expo/docs/README.md

 whatever works for you and submit a pull request.
 We'll take a look and incorporate them!

-### As an Exponent developer
+### As an Expo developer

 - Make your changes in `universe/docs` and commit them.
-Our `shipit` bot synchronizes the changes to the public `exponent-docs` repository.
-Changes will automatically be deployed to https://docs.getexponent.com on deploy.
+Our `shipit` bot synchronizes the changes to the public `expo-docs` repository.
+Changes will automatically be deployed to https://docs.expo.io on deploy.
 To change the default version, update the version key in `docs/package.json` (the deploy script will respect this value).